chantastic/rocss/README.md

 ROCSS
 =====

-A sensible approach to resource-driven stylesheets.
+A sensible approach to resource heavy stylesheets.

-## TL;DR
+## What's Important?

-Resource Oriented CSS is better naming conventions for resource heavy stylesheets.

-## How To Read This Document

-The examples in this readme use BEM and OOCSS for illustration.
-But this approach is at home in any CSS naming system.
+There's only one take-away: choose a convention for three resource types up front and stick with it.

 ## The Basic Idea

-The idea is simple: have unique names for common representations of a resource.

-The APIs we interact with predominantly return JSON.
-In JSON, you have ways a resource might be represented:
+We work with JSON APIs.
+JSON is predictable.
+You have three ways a might be
+represented:

 * Single Resource          — "person": {}
 * Resource Collection      — "people": []
 * Resource Collection Item — "people": [{ "id": 1 }]

 The first two are obvious.
 The third is less obvious.
-Your instinct might be to represent the third like this:
+Your instinct is likely to represent the third resource type like this:

 ```html
 <ul class="people">